 Boxes, special boxes, lie at the bottom of my locked filing cabinet.
 Deposited there are letters and cards collected throughout my life.
-From grandparents, school-friends, parents, lovers, wives, children, more lovers, more children… Since the invention of e-mail though, they’ve been few and far between.
+From grandparents, school friends, parents, lovers, wives, children, more lovers, more children… Since the invention of e-mail though, they’ve been few and far between.

 Tonight it’s New Year’s Eve 2026 and there’s a very special box of letters I want to look at.
-But first there’s something I have to do – The Ritual.
+But first, there’s something I have to do – The Ritual.

 I go to my trusted computer and start.
 I’m alone in the house.
 My partner, Suzanne is at her parents, the kids are grown up, probably remonstrating with their own kids about coming home at a ‘sensible’ hour.
 As if!

 I begin to type.
 Dear – .
 I leave the name blank for now, anticipating the thrill of typing it in.
-‘I hope you are well and I wonder how this will find you?
+‘I hope you are well and I wonder how this will find you.
 You were talking about moving to a villa in Portugal.
 Are you still planning to live there?
 Did you marry Fiona?
 Is your mother still alive?’
 Questions surge into my mind.

-For the next two hours I sit writing and drinking cider.
+For the next two hours, I sit writing and drinking cider.
 About what I’ve been doing myself for the last year, my failing health, my increasing wealth and my disastrous love life.
 Then about my goals and aspirations.
 Maybe they’ll be interested?
-Do that trek up Kilimanjaro, play a recital on the piano, maybe get that novel published.
+Do that trek up Kilimanjaro, play a recital on the piano, and maybe get that novel published.
 The one that’s been rejected more times than I care to think about.
 But hey!
 What about Stephen King, Agatha Christie and J K Rowling?

-Finally it’s finished.
+Finally, it’s finished.
 11.30 p.m., half an hour before ‘witching hour.’
 How pleased I am to sit ‘in here’, writing, rather than ‘out there’, getting ‘wrecked’ and singing Auld Lang Syne with strangers!